-There are a lot of pressure cooker carnitas recipes around but this one is mine, based off this excellent one that my friend Prudence made and recommended.
-But since I a) can’t follow a recipe to save my life, b) didn’t need 6 lb. of meat and c) had a variety of chile powders I need to use up, and d) didn’t have orange juice and don’t keep fruit juice in the house due to high sugar content, I made a few modifications.
+There are a lot of Instant Pot carnitas recipes around but this one is mine, based off this excellent one that my friend Prudence made and recommended.
+But since I a) can’t follow a recipe to save my life, b) didn’t need 6 pounds. of meat and c) had a variety of chile powders I need to use up, and d) didn’t have orange juice and don’t keep fruit juice in the house due to high sugar content, I made a few modifications.
 So here was my modified recipe.

 If you, unlike me, do not collect chile powders for funsies, I’m sure you could use just regular red chile powder and it will taste great.
 If you’d like to use orange juice or broth for the liquid I’m sure you could, I was just in a hurry (I was putting this together while on a work-related call, so I wasn’t wanting to spend too much time on it.
 Herein my friends, lies the difference between those who blog for a living, vs. people like me who cook to feed the family, while trying to make a living.
 Short cuts abound, in my world.